seknox/trasa/website/docs/install/initial-setup.md

 ### Create a firewall rule for TRASA

-To use TRASA properly, we need to allow ssh access from the TRASA server only.
-To do that, we are going to create firewall rules in GCP.

 We will make two rules, one to block all remote access requests (`block-all-remote`) and one to allow requests from TRASA (`allow-from-trasa`).